wbcsd/pact-conformance-service/docs/v2-test-cases-expected-results.md

-# Pathfinder API V2 Test Cases - Expected Results
+# PACT API V2 Test Cases - Expected Results

-This document outlines the test cases used to validate Pathfinder API V2 implementations, their expected responses, and example payloads.
+This document outlines the test cases used to validate PACT API V2 implementations, their expected responses, and example payloads.

 ## Test Case #1: Obtain auth token with valid credentials